khanhha/crack_segmentation/README.md

 ## Reference
 For reference and citation please use (will be shortly put into final format):

-Benz, C., Debus, P., Ha, H.-K. & Rodehorst, V. (2019): Crack Segmentation on UAS-based Imagery using Transfer Learning.
-Image and Vision Computing New Zealand, IVCNZ, Dunedin.
+Benz, C., Debus, P., Ha, H.-K. & Rodehorst, V. (2019): Crack Segmentation on UAS-based Imagery using Transfer Learning. *Image and Vision Computing New Zealand*, *IVCNZ*, Dunedin.

 See: [http://ivcnz2019.otago.ac.nz/](http://ivcnz2019.otago.ac.nz/)